Kuvelet/Pricing_ChassisParts/README.md

 ### Objective

-This analysis models the relationship between the **Cost to Retailer** and the **Own Brand Retail Price** for 20,000 automotive SKUs.
-By understanding how much retailers typically mark up our parts, we can optimize our own pricing strategy—balancing profitability with market competitiveness.
+This analysis models the relationship betIen the **Cost to Retailer** and the **Own Brand Retail Price** for 20,000 automotive SKUs.
+By understanding how much retailers typically mark up our parts, I can optimize our own pricing strategy—balancing profitability with market competitiveness.

 ### Why I Grouped the Data

-We grouped and trained a **separate linear regression model** for each unique combination of **Category** (e.g., Control Arm, Ball Joint, Tie Rod) and **Material** (e.g., Steel, Aluminum).
-Pricing behaviors differ significantly between product types and materials.
+I grouped and trained a **separate linear regression model** for each unique combination of **Category** (e.g., Control Arm, Ball Joint, Tie Rod) and **Material** (e.g., Steel, Aluminum).
+Pricing behaviors differ significantly betIen product types and materials.
 For example, Control Arms may have higher retail markups than Ball Joints, and Aluminum parts might follow a different pricing pattern than Steel parts.
 Grouping allows us to capture these nuances for more accurate and actionable insights.

 ## Regression Implementation